flecoqui/av-services/README.md

 - get the status of the component (running, exited, ...)
 - test the component

-In order to use this bash file astool.sh you need an Ubuntu 20.04 LTS machine, sub-system or virtual machine.
+In order to use this bash file avtool.sh you need an Ubuntu 20.04 LTS machine, sub-system or virtual machine.
-The subsequent paragraphs will describe how to use astool.sh.
+The subsequent paragraphs will describe how to use avtool.sh.

 ## Installing the pre-requisites on the host machine
 Follow the steps below to install the pre-requities.